 Key Skills -Develop then demonstrate an awareness of the past and use common words and phrases relating to the passage of timeUnderstand ways to find out about the pastDiscuss changes in an aspect of life eg transport - trains (local link)Identify similarities and differences between ways of life in different periods. -Develop use of appropriate subject terminology - Be aware that different versions of the past may exist and begin to suggest reasons for this -Identify and give reasons for historical events, situations and changes -Identify some of the results of historical events, situations and changes - Identify and begin to describe historically significant people and events in situations -Understand that the past is represented and interpreted in different ways and give reasons for this -Give reasons why some events, people or developments are seen as more significant than others - Construct and organise response by selecting and organising relevant historical data - Record knowledge and understanding in a variety of ways, using dates and key terms appropriately Sequence of Learning Led by children's interests and AFL.
 Sequenced to build upon prior knowledge with a clear end point.
 Can I recall prior learning in history?
 Refer to timeline prior and current learning.
 Can I name different types of transport?
 Can I describe how trains have changed over time?
 Can I order trains over time?
 Can I describe what George Stevenson, Richard Trevithick invented?
 Can I recall prior learning in history?
 Refer to timeline prior and current learning.
 Can I sequence events?
 Can I explain mining in Cornwall?
 Can I describe the peak of mining in Cornwall?
 Can I describe the life of a miner?
 Can I describe the equipment involved in mining?
 Can I explain how the mining of china clay has changed over time?
 Humphry Davy Can I recall prior learning in history?
 Refer to timeline prior and current learning.
 Can I sequence events - when and where the earliest civilisations appeared?
-Shang Dynasty - Indus Valley - Ancient Sumner Can I use a range of sources to explore life in Ancient Egypt? (with a focus on farming) Can I explore the achievements of the Ancient Egyptians? (hierarchy) Can I explore Egyptian architecture? (focus on pyramids, tombs, decorations) Can I compare and contrast the religious views?
+Shang Dynasty - Indus Valley - Ancient Sumner Can I explore Ancient Egypt using a range of sources?
+Can I explore ancient Egypt social hierarchy and learn how different people lived?
 Key Vocabulary present, past, now, then, yesterday, today, time, day, week, month, year, remember, same, different, similar, castle, king, queen, knight, legend Past, time, history changes over time, transport, similarities, differences, compare, contrast.
 Bal, sten, battery lamp, cage, carbide lamp, engine house, hand barrow, gun powder, man-engine, mine-captain, Afterlife, amulet, atef, ankh, annexe, burial chamber, canopic jar, embalming, mummification, hieroglyphics, Nile, pharaoh, pyramid, sarcophagus, scarab, Tutankhamen, papyrus, sphinx, underworld, tomb, Howard Carter